Manchester United Transfer News: Toby Alderweireld, Anthony Martial Swap Rumours

 Testament to Young’s class he is starting #ENGTUN when he struggled to make the bench in Mourinho’s first season.
 Some #mufc teammates, namely Martial and Shaw, could do with his resilience.

-While the departure of Martial would leave United with a hole to fill in attack, at the other end of the field another centre-back would be to the benefit of the team.
+While the departure of Martial would leave United with a hole to fill in attack, at the other end of the field, another centre-back would be to the benefit of the team.

 Alderweireld has been considered as the best defender in the Premier League in the past, although injury problems prevented him from playing regular minutes in 2017-18.
 Sanchez also filled in well, forging a fine partnership with Jan Vertonghen.

 With just one year remaining on his contract, Spurs may opt to cash in now instead of risking the centre-back leaving for nothing at the end of this season.
-According to Sam Pilger, he's a priority target for United:

 Sam Pilger @sampilger